 Did I miss any?
 Do you use coconut oil for something not on my list?
 Please add it in the comments.
 I am always excited to find new ways to implement coconut oil!

 Interested in purchasing coconut oil?
 Check out my Products I Love page to find out what brands I love!
+You will also find all the Coconut Oil related books I adore.

 I have also written several other posts about coconut oil that you may be interested in reading.
-A few are listed here (and also linked in various uses above) but please check my Coconut Health page regularly as I update that with my twice monthly posts related to coconut oil:
+A few are listed here (and also linked in various uses above) but please check my Coconut Health page regularly as I update that with my twice monthly posts related to coconut oil.

 You can also check out these books for further information on coconut oil: